chiechie/chiechie.github.io/source/_posts/investment/invest-like-the-best-booklist.md

 in simple terms in just 30 minutes.

-## 2. 市场的演化历史
+## 市场的演化历史

-- Devil Take the Hindmost: A History of Financial Speculation Paperback – June 1, 2000。by Edward Chancellor
-    - The best collection of stories about irrational investors and the damage they do
+- Devil Take the Hindmost: A History of Financial Speculation Paperback – June 1, 2000。by Edward Chancellor.The best collection of stories about irrational investors and the damage they do
-- **The First Crash ** by Richard Dale
-    - A short book about the South Sea Trading Company bubble of 1720: the first great market bubble.
+- The First Crashby Richard Dale.A short book about the South Sea Trading Company bubble of 1720:the first great market bubble.
-- **The Worldly  Philosophers: The Lives, Times And Ideas Of The Great Economic Thinkers,  Seventh Edition ** By Robert L. Heilbroner
-    - __History told through the eyes of geniuses.
+- The Worldly  Philosophers: The Lives, Times And Ideas Of The Great Economic Thinkers,  Seventh Edition ** By Robert L. Heilbroner .History told through the eyes of geniuses.

-- **The History of Money ** by Jack Weatherford ：A page turner that will help you understand the evolution of money. http://www.millennialinvest.com/history-of-money/
+- The History of Money by Jack Weatherford,A page turner that will help you understand the evolution of money. http://www.millennialinvest.com/history-of-money/

-## 3. 市场的概述
+## 市场的概述

 是时候深入市场了